dongxuemin666/RNA-combine/README.md

 Then all results will be outputted to output directory.
 #### 1.4 Gene co-expression relation
 Explore the gene co-expression pattern based on Spearman, Pearson, PCA-PMI(Juan Zhao et al. PNAS, 2016).
-Input is a gene exprssion matrix, rows are genes, columns are samples.
+Input is a gene expression matrix, rows are genes, columns are samples.
 For outputs, pdf files illustrate gene co-expression pattern, csv files give more details about coefficients.
 To use it, first, you need to edit the configuration file "conf_relation.txt".
 Second you simply run "relation.sh"